mikenotfound/maplecroft-tech-test/README.md

 Welcome to the maplecroft techinical test!
 This project contains an api only pre-built django application.

-Maplecroft is a global risk analytics company that aims to standardise risk across a variety of different issues across the world.
+Maplecroft is a global risk analytics company that aims to standardise risk across a variety of different issues across the globe.
-Maplecroft refers to these different issues as "indices", for example we have an enviromental risk called Air Quality.
+Maplecroft refers to these issues as "indices", for example we have an environmental risk called Air Quality.

-The project contains two simple models that represent an issue/index: `Index` and a score in time for that index: `IndexVersion`.
+The project contains two simple models that represent an index (`Index`) and instance in time of that index (`IndexVersion`).
+The `IndexVersion` model has a `score` attribute that provides the 0-10 risk score at that particular time.

+## Getting started

 To get started all you need is [Docker](https://docs.docker.com/):

-# Getting started

 Start the dev server for local development: